mathpn/mathpn.github.io/src/content/blog/basics-outlier-detection.md

 ### IQR method

-The interquartile range (or IQR) method was created by the great statistician John Tukey and is embedded in the famous boxplot.
+The interquartile range (or IQR) method was created by the great statistician John Tukey and is embedded in the famous box plot.
 The idea is to determine the 25th and 75th quantiles, that is, the values that leave 25% and 75% of the data below it, respectively.
 Then, the distance between them is the IQR.
 Below you can see a histogram of the famous height data from Sir Francis Galton in which those quantiles are marked with red lines.
 50% of the data lies between the lines.

 ![Histogram of a random variable with normal distribution and quantiles marked in red vertical lines](@assets/images/basics_outlier_detection/unnamed-chunk-4-1.png)